 - Even litter boxes stocked with clumping litter need to be cleaned.
 You can remove the current litter to another container or even a plastic garbage bag.
 Clean the box with a gentle cleanser such as Dawn.
 If possible, set it out in the sun to dry and sanitize.
 A clean box makes a happy cat.

-Breeze Litter System from Tidy Cat
+The Breeze Litter System From Tidy Cat

 Some cat owners are switching to the Tidy Cat Breeze litter box and have been able to save money on litter.
 A few surprising tricks can help you save even more on litter with this system.
 First, here's a little about the Breeze litter box.